-The Bitcoin Allocation for each Bitcoin Interest will be calculated daily by the Responsible Entity, to six decimal places and shall be published on https://monochrome.au/.
+The Bitcoin Allocation for each Bitcoin Interest will be calculated daily by the Responsible Entity, to twelve decimal places and shall be published on https://monochrome.au/ rounded to eight decimal places.
+The final BTC consideration for any transaction will be rounded to 8 decimal places (being the maximum decimal places for bitcoin as set out in bitcoin's source code).